Sullivan legislature votes to change charter; majority seeks new county manager

-The Sullivan County Legislature voted four to one in committee to revise the county charter to change the provision that requires a supermajority—or six of the nine legislators—to appoint a person to or remove him or her from the position of county manager.
+The Sullivan County Legislature voted four to one in committee to revise the county charter to change the provision that requires a super majority—or six of the nine legislators—to appoint or remove a person to or from the position of county manager.

-In introducing it, legislator Alan Sorensen said, “This resolution will restore the original intent of the Sullivan County Charter bringing it back to a simple majority.”
+In introducing the resolution at a meeting on January 10, legislator Alan Sorensen said, “This resolution will restore the original intent of the Sullivan County Charter bringing it back to a simple majority.”

-Legislator Cora Edwards said it was not foreseen that a situation such as the current one would come up, where the lack of a supermajority means that the county manager has not been appointed to a new term, but can’t be removed from office because of the charter.
+Legislator Cora Edwards said it was not foreseen that a situation would come up such as the current one, where the lack of a super majority means that the county manager has not been appointed to a new term, but can’t be removed from office because of the charter.

 She said, “The whole reason there are amendments, whether it’s to the U.S. Constitution or the Sullivan County Charter, is that as situations come up, you have the right to amend.”

-Rouis said he did not disagree, but “the process is you have a charter commission that has public discussion and public debate, and they come up with rational changes in an organized fashion.
-You don’t change your charter to fit you circumstance.”
+Rouis said he did not disagree but, “the process is you have a charter commission that has public discussion and public debate, and they come up with rational changes in an organized fashion.
+You don’t change your charter to fit your circumstance.”

 Sorensen added that some amendments recommended by the commission had not been adopted.

-Gieger said, for instance, that she had been told she was not allowed to speak directly to the commissioners of the various departments and instead she should go through the “chain of command,” and communicate with the commissioners through the county manager’s office.
-She and some other legislators have, in the past, cited this as an impediment to gaining the knowledge they need to make informed decisions on such matters as the county budget.
+Geiger said, for instance, that she had been told she was not allowed to speak directly to the commissioners of the various departments and instead she should go through the “chain of command,” and communicate with the commissioners through the county manager’s office.
+She and some other legislators have in the past cited this as an impediment to gaining the knowledge they need to make informed decisions on such matters as the county budget.

-Before the changes become law, the full board will vote on January 24 on scheduling a public hearing on the matter for February.
+Before the changes become law, the full board will vote on January 24 on scheduling a public hearing of the matter for February.